jxsl13/backupfs/README.md

 Requires the filesystem modifications to happen via the provided structs of this package.

+And a third filesystem abstraction layer that will prevent you from shooting your own foot in case both your backup location as well as your to be backed up filesystem work on the same underlying filesystem where the backup location might be a subfolder of your to be backed up filesystem.

 ## PrefixFs

 This package provides two filesystem abstractions which both implement the spf13/afer.Fs interface as well as the optional interfaces.